Macrobiotics Training and Careers

 Most states require a license, certification or, at a minimum, registration to practice as a nutritionist.
 Licensure typically involves completing specific academic course work, achieving a certain number of hours of practical experience under the supervision of an instructor or practitioner in the field, and passing a national certification exam.

-The U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook says that employment of nutrition counselors will grow at a rate of 16 percent through 2024, which is faster than average.
+The U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook says that employment of nutrition counselors will grow at a rate of 11% through 2028, which is faster than average.
 The public’s increasing interest in preventing disease through dietary means and health education will help influence the continued job growth in the field.
 Nutrition counselors with advanced training and credentials can expect to find the best career opportunities.

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for dietitians and nutritionists is $57,910.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for dietitians and nutritionists is $60,370.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors, with nutrition counselors at federal government agencies and those who are self-employed bringing home top wages in the profession.